 April 18, 1994.
 Sentencing Angela Thompson (NY Law Journal op-ed).

 October 1-4, 1994.
-Leads Legal Aid strike in defiance of Giuliani administration.
+Legal Aid attorney/support staff strike, in defiance of Giuliani administration.

 September 10, 1996.
 Attacks by Giuliani Administration on The Legal Aid Society (NLG, NCBL, CCR, NECCL joint resolution)